 The day was warm as the huge crowd of us began to fold up our blankets and throw water on our heads and faces to wake up and stretch ourselves for the next stage of our long journey to Dublin.

 The sound of the pipes filled the morning air.
 Their music lifted our hearts.
 Everyone listened, even Bailiff Robinson and his men, as he played his tunes.
 Reels and jigs and favourite tunes lightened our spirits.
-Catherine and Brigid Quinn and some of the other girls did a little dance for them.
+Catherine Anne Gilmartin, Bridget Holden, Marie Madden, Mary Cox and Ellen Sheridan all did a 6 hand reel.
+It warmed our hearts.
 We were glad to get such a kind farewell from the Mullingar Piper.

 Pipers Boreen – Encampment and auxiliary workhouses

-Also see Uilleann Piper Colgan sending out Strokestown’s 1,490 Famine emigrants from Piper’s Boreen:
+See Uilleann Piper Colgan sending out Strokestown’s 1,490 Famine emigrants from Piper’s Boreen below: